 Following the completion of Project construction, site stabilization, and revegetation, species adapted to grassland, herbaceous fields, and ecotones between the fields and forests would likely reoccupy most of the affected areas, if they are not excluded by the perimeter fence.
 Perimeter fencing would provide for the passage of smaller wildlife such as possum, raccoon, and rabbit while keeping larger mammals such as whitetail deer excluded.
+Larger mammals would be excluded from the fenced blocks of solar arrays.
+However, larger mammals will be able to freely transit through the Project area via unfenced corridors between the two large tracts of fenced solar panels south of US 18 and east and west of Highway G. The distance at the closest point of fencing between these two large tracts.
+Additionally, these larger mammals would be able to utilize corridors ranging from approximately 85 to 250 feet in width that exist between several of the blocks as shown in Figure 3.5-2.
+It is not anticipated that the fencing in the Project area.

 Most of the species that currently utilize the agricultural fields and ecotones within the Project area would be well-adapted to the herbaceous community that would be established in the areas of solar arrays.
 Minor shifts in species composition may occur due to the change in disturbance regime and the shift to periodically mowed grass and herbaceous fields.
 Badger State Solar would develop and implement a training, response, and reporting system for any incidental wildlife observations and provide an annual report of any incidents recorded by the system to PSCW and WDNR staff to track impacts.